► Cupra Tavascan on sale in 2024

 It may sound like a slightly milder version of Tabasco, but Tavascan is actually a province in Catalonia.
 It’s just a concept for now, but if these broad, aggressive styling strokes are a look at Cupra’s future, we’re going to be impressed.

 ‘Besides the Cupra Formentor, which will be launched in 2020 alongside two other high-performance plug-in hybrid models, we have already proved our technological capabilities by developing the world’s first 100% electric touring car, the Cupra e-Racer,’ said Cupra CEO Wayne Griffiths at the Frankfurt show back in 2019.

 ‘With the presentation of the all-electric Cupra Tavascan concept, we are translating this vision into the streets and proving that performance can be electrified.’

 There are plenty of details to look at on the outside, with Cupra claiming most are designed for extra efficiency.
 Some of those may make it to production, along with Cupra’s now signature copper highlights.
 Inside, the Cupra Tavascan interior features bucket seats, alcantara upholstery and infotainment galore: a 12.3-inch display serves as the driver’s instrument cluster, and it’s joined by an even larger 13-inch panel.
 Expect the production version to be a lot more toned down.

 The tech specs

 The Tavascan is based on the MEB platform, which means there’s space for an electric motor on each axle.
-That brings total output to 225kW, or the equivalent of 302bhp in old money.
-The electric SUV will be powered by a 77kWh battery pack located low down in the usual skateboard-style, with Cupra stating an all-electric range of 280 miles.
+That brings total output to 225kW, or 302bhp in old money.
+The electric SUV will be powered by a 77kWh battery pack located low down in the usual skateboard style, with Cupra claiming an all-electric range of 280 miles.
 Expect 0-62mph in around 6.5 seconds.